h4kuna/number-format/README.md

 - zeroIsEmpty: bool [FALSE] - transform 0 to empty value
 - emptyValue: string [NULL] has two options dependecy on zeroIsEmpty if is FALSE than empty value transform to zero or TRUE mean zero tranform to emtpy string if is not defined other string
 - zeroClear: [FALSE] mean 1.20 trim zero from right -> 1.2
-- intOnly: [NULL] if we have numbers like integers.
+- intOnly: [-1] if we have numbers like integers.
 This mean set 3 and transform number 1050 -> 1,05

 Here is test for [more use cases](tests/src/NumberFormatStateTest.php).